 PN Certificate Frequently Asked Questions (FAQ)

-The BTC Nursing Program is educating our students in-person again.
+The BTC Nursing Program is educating our students in-person.
 Please be aware that this is not an online program.

-Experience in healthcare may be demonstrated by certification or training in an allied healthcare field within the last five years.
+Experience in healthcare may be demonstrated by certification or training in an allied healthcare field.
 Other experience will be evaluated on a case-by-case basis by program staff.
 DO NOT turn in original certificates or licenses.

 Healthcare Experience Verification Form (For DTA/MRP 2-year Program & PN Cert Entry Only)